 Choose the right shape, size, and weight for your needs

-Depending on where you will be using the stand up paddle boat, you will need to consider some aerodynamics details that influence the comfort in use and the safety of the unit.
-The SUP will need to match your weight and height and will need to be stable enough to keep you safe even in wavy waters.
+Depending on where you will use the board, you need to consider some aerodynamics details that influence safety and comfort in use.
+As claimed by Standuppaddlesupply.com the SUP will need to match your weight and height and will need to be stable enough to keep you safe even in wavy waters.